simonmeggle/simonmeggle.github.io/_posts/en/2014-09-28-using-github-to-serve-jekyll.md

 ### Being able to reproduce *GitHub* settings
 Each time you will use `git push`, your website will be automatically generated on *GitHub*.

-This is why it is highly important to make sure everything is going to work perfectly, if we don't want to broke our website online.
+This is why it is highly important to make sure everything is going to work perfectly, if we don't want to break our website online.
 In order to ensure your computer most closely matches the GitHub Pages settings, the best way to do is to use `bundler`:

 ```
 gem install bundler